syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ## Listen the scroll changes

-The Flutter Datatable provides the support to listen the vertical and horizontal scrolling changes.
+The Flutter DataTable provides the support to listen the vertical and horizontal scrolling changes.

 ### Listen the vertical Scroll changes